 - Lynn Canyon Park and Lynn Headwaters Regional Park – locations of hiking trails to Lynn Canyon suspension bridge and Rice Lake.

 - Mount Seymour – the best North Shore ski hill for beginners and very young families.

 - Museum of Vancouver – the place to learn about Vancouver history, located adjacent to the planetarium.

 - Science World – great IMAX Theatre and lots of cool science stuff to see.

-- Sea to Sky Highway Region – an area between Vancouver and Whistler that includes such best places as Britannia Mine (a historical copper mine museum), Sea to Sky Gondola, Shannon Falls, Stawamus Chief (for mountain climbing) and Alice Lake (for camping, canoeing or just walking around).
+- Sea to Sky Highway Region – an area between Vancouver and Whistler that includes such best places as Britannia Mine (a historical copper mine museum) and the Sea to Sky Gondola.
+Also in the area are Shannon Falls, Stawamus Chief (for mountain climbing) and Alice Lake (for camping, canoeing or just walking around).

 - Stanley Park – an enormous world-class public park with a beautiful 10 km seawall featuring stunning views.